 - Income Generation: With high yield as the core exposure, the fund is primarily a tool to help generate income in a portfolio.
-And with high yield's typically low correlations with investment grade debt and Treasuries, this income may also help diversfy a fixed income portfolio. - Hedged Credit Exposure: High yield investing comes with credit risk.
+Typically high yield has low correlations with investment grade debt and Treasuries, providing diversified income in a broader bond portfolio. - Hedged Credit Exposure: High yield investing comes with credit risk.
 The fund's credit overlay is designed to help protect capital during both gradual credit widenings and more significant credit shocks.

-Details | Ticker: CDX

-Inception Date: 02/14/2022
+Details | Ticker: CDX | Inception Date: 02/14/2022